JimHokanson/blog/blog/2023/2023_02__ADInstruments_SDK/readme.md

 <img src="b3_screenshot.png">

-Ideally one day this could simply be generated using the following call in MATLAB (or Python):
+Ideally one day this could simply be generated using the following call in MATLAB (or Python), which to be clear does not yet exist:

 ```
 file_path = 'my_file_path';